readthedocs/website/content/posts/ai-crawlers-abuse.md

 image:
 image_credit:

-Many AI companies are starting to crawl many pages on the web, trying to extract as much information as fast as possible.
+In the last few months, we have noticed an increase in abusive site crawling, mainly from AI products and services.
+These products are recklessly crawling many sites across the web, and we've already had to block several sources of abusive traffic. trying to extract as much information as fast as possible.
-It feels like a new gold rush, and in their haste, some of these crawlers are being so badly they are causing harm to the sites they are crawling.
+It feels like a new gold rush, and in their haste, some of these crawlers are behaving so badly that they are causing harm to the sites they are crawling.

 At Read the Docs,
 we host documentation for many projects and are generally bot friendly, but the behavior of AI crawlers is currently causing us problems.
-We host HTML zip files (``htmlzip``) of documentation for many projects, and these can be somewhat large.
-The AI Crawlers are downloading these files repeatedly, and without any rate or bandwidth limiting.
+We have noticed AI crawlers aggressively pulling content, seemingly without basic checks against abuse.
+Bots repeatedly download large files hundreds of times in a single day, with traffic sent from distributed sources without rate limiting or bandwidth limitations.

 AI crawlers are acting in a way that is not respectful to the sites they are crawling, and that is going to cause a backlash against AI crawlers in general.